Eviction Help in San Jose, California | Legal Support for Tenants and Landlords

 💡 If you’re facing this situation and need eviction help for tenants, a Legal Document Assistant (LDA) or a self-help center can assist you with filing your answer properly and on time.

-If you’re facing eviction and have nowhere to go, don’t wait.
-There are organizations throughout California—including in San Jose and Santa Clara County—that offer:
+If you’re facing a housing situation and have nowhere to go, don’t wait.
+There are organizations throughout California—including in San Jose and Santa Clara County—that offer assistance to those facing housing issues.

 📍 For local referrals, reach out to 211.org or your county social services office.

 Tenants have rights in California—even if they’re behind on rent.
-You may be able to delay or stop an eviction if:
+You may be able to delay or stop a proceeding if:

 If you’re in need of legal assistance for eviction and can’t afford an attorney, consider:

-For those seeking eviction self help, here are a few essential resources:
+For those seeking self help, here are a few essential resources:

-At TrustPoint Disability & Legal Services LLC, we also help landlords with:
+At TrustPoint Disability & Legal Services LLC, we also help tenants facing eviction with:

 This is especially helpful for first-time landlords or those managing properties without an attorney.